Open

 Following your application

 After you finish your project, we will assess the total realised costs and results.
-All costs should be eligible, justified and in line with the project's results and efforts.
+All costs should be eligible, justified and aligned with the project's results and efforts.

 Social sustainability: An example